 |“ Composes imaginatively, interpretively and critically with sustained precision, flair, originality and sophistication for a variety of audiences, purposes and contexts in order to explore and communicate ideas, information and values..”||You write sophisticated analytical responses (ignore the imaginatively part for this section) confidently, using your own, detailed original ideas and with strong structure.
 You’re detailed in answering different questions about different texts, while looking at many different ideas.|

-As you can see, the Band 6 is all about sophistication and refinement.
+As you can see, a Band 6 HSC English essay is all about sophistication and refinement.

 Sophistication isn’t only about using fancy words, however, as the criteria points out that your actual ideas and analysis must be detailed and sophisticated as well.

 Therefore you want to look at different, original ideas, comparing and contrasting your texts in an effective way and structuring your response so that it all flows smoothly.

 This basically means that if your HSC English Essay can answer with question with detail and highly sophisticated language and structure, you’ll be able to get a Band 6!